bram0101/openVDB_mayaGUI/README.md

 ## Filters
 There are a few filters that you can use.

 | Filter            | Description
 | ----------------- | -----------------
 | voxelize          | This voxelizes the grid.
 It makes each voxel look like a cube.
 Great for a pixelated look.
 This does increase the filesize greatly.
 | voxelize_small    | This is the same as voxelize, but it creates a smaller filesize.
 The quality of the effect is lesser, but often enough.
-| resample_<factor> | Change the grid resolution by the specified factor.
+| resample_{factor} | Change the grid resolution by the specified factor.
 It uses a quadratic sampler for the resampling.
-| blur_<size>       | Blur the grid using a gaussian blur with the specified size.
+| blur_{size}       | Blur the grid using a gaussian blur with the specified size.

 ## Grid names
 When exporting the grids, these are how they are names.

 | Grid name         | Description
 | ----------------- | -----------------
 | density           | This is the standard density grid.
 | emission          | This is the emission / temperature grid.
-| color_<r/g/b>     | This is the color grid.
+| color_{r/g/b}     | This is the color grid.
 Each channel is its own float grid.
-| velocity_<x/y/z>  | This is the velocity grid.
+| velocity_{x/y/z}  | This is the velocity grid.
 Each component is its own float grid.

 # Installing
 I already have the plugin compiled for Maya 2018 on Windows.
 If you use a different version or operating system, then you need to recompile it and replace the binary files.
 Other than that, installing it should be pretty easy.